 What is payment processing?

 Payment processing refers to the entire process of verifying, authorizing, and completing a financial transaction between a buyer and a seller.
+Payment processing solutions are designed to process payments securely and efficiently, ensuring the transfer of funds from the buyer’s account to the seller’s account.
 It involves the exchange of payment information between the parties and the transfer of funds from the buyer’s account to the seller’s account.

 Payment processing can be used for credit cards, debit cards, e-wallets, bank transfers, and other digital payment methods.
 It typically involves several parties, including a buyer, a seller, a payment gateway, an acquiring bank, and an issuing bank.